sftent/Best-6-Courses-on-Cursor-AI-Top-Training-Programs-of-2025/cursor-ai.md

 - ✔ Techniques for accelerated development (up to 20X faster)

 **Pricing and Plans:**
-- Free introductory session to familiarise yourself with the methodology
+- Free introductory session to familiarize yourself with the methodology
 - Premium package with the complete course – subscription-based pricing

 **Pros and Cons:**